nmkpaleo/nmk-cms/docs/admin/merge-tool.md

 The merge tool lets authorised staff review duplicate records side-by-side and consolidate them into a single canonical entry.
 It relies on the `MergeAdminMixin` and merge engine that power automated logging and relation handling.

+The interface now renders entirely with W3.CSS containers and cards, so the admin changelist action, compare screen, and candidate search share consistent spacing without relying on bespoke stylesheets.
+Expect each step to appear inside a `w3-card-4` wrapper with W3 tables for comparison rows; any spacing tweaks should continue to use W3 utilities instead of adding new CSS rules.【F:app/cms/templates/admin/cms/merge/merge_form.html†L1-L174】

 ## Prerequisites and Access Control

 1. Ensure the model is registered with the Django admin using `MergeAdminMixin` so the merge workflow, templates, and actions are available.